 The model bill for the state licensure of the neurodiagnostic practice was developed by the Governmental Advocacy Committee and approved by the ASET Board of Trustees in October, 2013.
 Amendments to the bill were approved by the ASET Board of Trustees in November, 2016.
-The model bill provides the basic structure and provisions for what should be included in Neurodiagnostic licensure legislation at the state level.
-A synopsis of the model bill is provided below.
-The model bill is intended to be modified to meet the specific needs of state and grassroots organizations.
+The legislation would establish professional licensure for neurodiagnostic technologists.This model provides the basic structure and provisions for what should be included in Neurodiagnostic licensure legislation at the state level.
+It is intended to be modified to meet the specific needs of state and grassroots organizations.

 The qualifications and background necessary to obtain a neurodiagnostic technologist license varies depending upon when an individual seeks to become licensed.
 (Pgs.
 19-21, Lines 481-516)

 1) Individuals who are actively engaged in any of the modalities subject to licensure at the time of adoption of the bill i.e., AT, EEG, EP, NCS, IONM and LTM are eligible for a license(s).
 Everyone must pay a license fee.
 The license is valid for two years and the maximum fee for a license or multiple licenses is $250.
 All licensed technologists are required to obtain 15 hours of continuing education credits every two years.

 a.
 Individuals that hold a credential(s) are eligible for a license in each one of the modalities for which they hold a credential.
 In order to renew their license(s) they must maintain their credential(s) and meet the (CEU) requirement.

 b.
 Individuals that do not have a credential(s) at the time of enactment are eligible for licensure.
 A person, who immediately prior to the effective date of act, was actively engaged in any of the modalities subject to licensure under this law is qualified for a license.
 (Qualifications for “actively engaged” are to be defined in the rules and regulations after the bill becomes law.)